Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 4. Screen IP risk early.
 Use SellerSprite Design Patent Search and Global Brand Database before you commit to tooling and packaging.

 From the field: The most common seller mistake is assuming an international document automatically satisfies US requirements.
-Treat each market as its own checklist, then align your supplier to that checklist.
+Treat each market as its own checklist, then align your supplier with it.

 Request and verify supplier certifications

 A PDF is not proof.
-Your job is to verify that a certificate is real, current, and actually covers your product model and materials.
+Your job is to verify that a certificate is genuine, up to date, and actually covers your product model and materials.
 This is especially important for products that are ingested, applied to the body, used by children, or contain electronics or batteries.

 1. Define the exact requirement.
 Name the standard, the test method, and the market where it applies.